 The carrying value of accounts receivable is reduced by an allowance that reflects the Company's best estimate of the amounts that will not be collected.
 The Company makes estimations of the collectability of accounts receivable.
 Many factors are considered in estimating the general allowance, including reviewing delinquent accounts receivable, performing an aging analysis and a customer credit analysis, and analyzing historical bad debt records and current economic trends.
-Additional allowance for specific doubtful accounts might be made if the financial conditions of the Company's customers or the China mobile network operators are unable to collect fees from their end customers, resulting in their inability to make payments due to the Company.
+Additional allowance for specific doubtful accounts might be made if the financial conditions of the Company's customers or the China mobile network operators deteriorate or the China mobile network operators are unable to collect fees from their end customers, resulting in their inability to make payments due to the Company.